1471juan/data-science-projects/crime_clarification_analysis/README.md

 # Crime clarification analysis
-We'll analyze a dataset of crime reports in Uruguay and try to predict whether a case will be clarified using a Probit regression model.
-It includes data cleaning, exporatory analysis, and evaluation of the model performance.
+This project analyzes crime reports in Uruguay, aiming to predict whether a case will be clarified using Probit regression models and to interpret causal effects.
+It includes an exploratory stage, data cleaning, evaluation of the model's performance, and causal inference.

 # Data